-The teaching of physics by Teaching Assistants and Teaching Fellows is both a responsibility and a privilege.
-A student is appointed to this position because the department believes students have the ability necessary to pursue graduate studies and at the same time to assist in the education of less mature students.
+The teaching of physics by Teaching Assistants (TAs) and Teaching Fellows (TFs) is both a responsibility and a privilege.
+A student is appointed to this position because the Department believes students have the ability necessary to pursue graduate studies and at the same time to assist in the education of less mature students.
 It is expected that the latter activity will deepen your own knowledge of physics.
 Read and assimilate any information provided to you at the University's TA Orientation Sessions.
-(The information is available in the online copy of the TA's Handbook or in this Contractural Obligations memo)
+(The information is available in the online copy of the University's TA's Handbook, the Departments TA-Instructor Responsibility Guidebook or in this Contractural Obligations memo)

 Duties of TAs and TFs are essentially the same.
 TFs are more experienced graduate students who may be expected to handle more challenging assignments.
 As a teacher you should:

 - Thoroughly review the Department's TA/TF-Instructor Responsibility Guidebook as well as the University's TA's Handbook, both mentioned above.